Connect with a certified trainer for free

 Surgical Treatment

 Surgical treatment for posterior impingement syndrome may occasionally be needed in throwing athletes.
 If conservative treatment options are ineffective, particularly if you have bone spurs that require removal, your doctor may recommend arthroscopic surgery.
-This type of surgery is a minimally invasive procedure that allows surgeons to remove bone fragments causing the damage in your elbow.
+This type of surgery is a minimally invasive procedure that allows surgeons to remove bone fragments causing damage to your elbow, especially in cases involving olecranon impingement and persistent elbow extension pain.

 Recovery

 For mild cases, athletes usually can return to sports within six weeks with conservative treatment.
-If you undergo surgery because conservative treatment options were ineffective, a longer recovery time is required.
-After surgery, it usually takes three to six months before you can return to play.
+If you undergo surgery because conservative treatment options are ineffective, a longer recovery time is required.
+After surgery, it usually takes three to six months to return to play, depending on the degree of joint overload and how your elbow responds to post-operative care.

 GET BACK TO WHAT YOU LOVE.
 FASTER